Helen Dingman: Career

 In 1926, Dingman became the editor of Mountain Life and Work, a journal published by Berea College, which shared progressive reform work being done for the underprivileged mountain communities of Appalachia.
 Two years later, she became the Executive Secretary of the Conference of Southern Mountain Workers (CSMW), taking over from Olive Dame Campbell, who had managed the CSMW since her husband, John C. Campbell’s death.
 The CSMW was a professional organization of Progressive Era reformers, designed to allow social workers to meet and share strategies for improvements in the area.
 From her appointment as Executive Secretary the journal, Mountain Life, became the official publication of the CSMW.
 During the Great Depression, under Dingman's leadership, the CSMW expanded programs to include recreational activates to offset the stark realities of life.
 Many of the programs initiated aimed at preserving folk traditions, such as dancing, handicrafts, and music, of mountain people.
 One of Dingman's most successful ventures was creating the Southern Highland Handicraft Guild during this time.
+In 1930, Dingman served as an instructor at the John C. Campbell Folk School during its first handcraft-focused session.

 Dingman was one of the driving forces in pressing for an economic and social survey of the conditions in the Appalachian region and worked with Dean Thomas P. Cooper from the University of Kentucky to prepare a plan.
 The first preparatory meeting was held in 1925, at the Russell Sage Foundation in New York City, but the results, Economic and Social Problems and Conditions of the Southern Appalachians, would not be published by the federal government until 1935.
 The survey, which utilized specialists from state and federal agencies, as well as private organizations, was designed to evaluate availability of educational facilities, land utilization, population distribution and social conditions.
 The survey was the first of its kind to be made by the federal government for the Appalachian region and immediately effected services in the region, with Dingman offering courses at Berea College to train Federal Emergency Relief Administration workers in Public Welfare and adding birth control clinics throughout the mountain region beginning in 1939.